-The Authority holds no capital assets as all capital items that were purchased or constructed have become property of the City of Ann Arbor.
-The Authority entered into an installment sale agreement for \$1,278,765 during the prior year.
-There was long-term debt at year-end from the installment sale agreement.
+The Authority holds no capital assets as all capital items that were purchased or constructed became property of the City of Ann Arbor.
+The Authority entered into an installment purchase agreement for parking equipment in the amount of \$1,278,765 during fiscal 2013.
+There was long-term debt at year-end from this installment purchase agreement.
 More detailed information may be found in Note 5 to the financial statements.